Kamata954/indonesian-yomichan-dictionary/README.md

-# English - Indonesian Yomichan Dictionary
+# English - Indonesian Yomichan/Yomitan Dictionary

 Yomichan is a browser extension created for Japanese which enables its users to quickly and efficiently look up words on a webpage.